 In less than a couple of months the first SimCAT of the season will start and so it is time that those who are serious about their prep should do so with a set of concrete goals.
-In this post we will look at how you should be using your study material, what milestones you should set yourself for each of the upcoming months and most importantly how to approach your practice.
+In this post, we will look at how you should be using your study material, what milestones you should set yourself for each of the upcoming months and most importantly how to approach your practice.

 As most of you would agree the prep plan does not change from year to year unless there is a drastic change in the pattern of the paper.
-These two posts from last year are very detailed and cover what you need to do for each section, how much time you should be putting in everyday and the mindset you need to develop.
+These two posts from last year are very detailed and cover what you need to do for each section, how much time you should be putting in every day and the mindset you need to develop.

-But is just knowing the concepts and practicing regularly, enough to crack the CAT?
+But is just knowing the concepts and practising regularly, enough to crack the CAT?
 What is it that you should be doing during your practice that will give you that extra bit of time that great batsmen seem to have to play their shots?

 Going beyond concepts and formulae

 What is the most important commodity in an aptitude test?
-It is time and just knowing the concepts and blindly practicing it will not make you any better at acing the test than your neighbour who is preparing.
+It is time and just knowing the concepts and blindly practising it will not make you any better at acing the test than your neighbour who is preparing.